Camper Covid-19 Guidelines (updated February 15, 2021)

 Safety and health are a top priority for us and we want all of our camp families to feel confident in their decision to participate in our in-person programs this summer, if they choose to do so.
 At all times, but especially during this season, we all need to take steps to protect our health and the health of those with whom we come in contact.
 We are constantly monitoring public health pronouncements of various agencies and media sources and will be updating any safety guidelines and requirements as new information is shared by our local and federal leadership.

-Below is a list of the current protocols and guidelines we are following for summer 2020 in-person programs.
+Below is a list of the current protocols and guidelines we are planning to follow for summer 2021 in-person programs.
 We will also have paper copies of these guidelines and requirements available at each camp.

-While our camps will look slightly different this year, we look forward to the upcoming summer months and our planned activities!
-Please call or email Elizabeth Blakemore, Artistic Director of Forefront Arts if you have any questions about participation in our activities, any special needs or medical conditions we should discuss about participation by you or your child ,or any general questions about the guidelines and safety requirements.
+Please call or email our office staff if you have any questions about participation in our activities, any special needs or medical conditions we should discuss prior to registering your child, or any general questions about the guidelines and safety requirements.

-Campers will be dropped off and picked up outside the facility; parents must remain in their cars.
+Campers will be dropped off and picked up outside the facility; parents must remain in their cars during carpool.

-Camp groups will be kept small -- currently capping at 10-15 children per group, depending on classroom size.
+Camp groups will be kept extremely small -- currently capping at 10 campers per week to ensure physical distancing.

 Campers will bring all of their own food & water from home.
 Campers will bring reusable water bottles and will not drink from the spout at any public water fountains.